 Ducks and other homestead animals are messy so there’s no point in spending a lot of money on new building materials if you don’t have too.
 A coat of paint can always make recycled lumber look new and give the duck house a cute appearance.

 This DIY project creates a duck house that is custom-built to fit into a small backyard space.
 This YouTube tutorial will show you how to take an awkward, unusable backyard space and transform it into a perfect space for a duck house.

-These duck house plans show you how to build a small structure that will fit perfectly into any odd corner that your landscape may have.
+These duck house plans on youtube show you how to build a small structure that will fit perfectly into any odd corner that your landscape may have.
 All landscapes have certain challenges and this design will enable you to overcome a small space challenge and provide your duck flock with a safe and secure house.

 5- A Wooden Pallet Duck House Plans

 6- Simple Duck House Plans